jeffweltman/testrepo/README.md

 This fulfills the requirements of the Unit 3 lecture assignment.

-Please see the Data Science Profile image, *JWeltman_Livesessionassignment1-Profile.png*.
+Please see the Data Science Profile image, *JWeltman_Livesessionassignment1-Profile.png*, and Dr. McGee's forked repo.